Planning & Details

 Transportation

 Black Sheep Inn is well off the beaten path.
-It's a 4 or 5 hour drive to
+It's about a 4 hour drive to

 Quito.